Banboch Kreyol puts Haitian culture on full display - The Haitian Times

 The festival’s organizers highlighted not only musical grooves, but also Haitian art and cuisine.
 The grounds were adorned with breathtaking works of art by Haitian and Haitian American painters, highlighting the beauty and profundity of Haitian artistic expressions.

-Stay tuned to The Haitian Times in the coming days to relive unforgettable moments from a most captivating celebration of Haitian culture.
+Stay tuned in the coming days to see more unforgettable moments from a most captivating banboch, starting with the images below.

 All images by Bill Farrington for The Haitian Times.